stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Documentation requires a distillation of thought that improves code design.
-Writing out your API and design decisions allows you to think about them in a more formalized way.
+Writing out API and design decisions allows you to formally think about them.
-A nice side effect is that it allows people to contribute code that follows your original intentions.
+It also allows people to contribute code that follows your original intentions.

 You want to be a better writer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Writing documentation is a different form of writing than most people have experience with.
 Technical writing is an art that doesn't come naturally.
+Writing documentation requires different writing skills than most people have.
-Writing documentation will start you down the road to being a better technical writer, which is a useful skill to have as a programmer.
+Writing documentation allows you to be a better technical writer, a useful skill for programmers.

-Writing also becomes easier over time.
+Writing becomes easier over time.
+Keep up your writing skill by documenting your projects.
-If you don't write for many months, it is a lot harder to start writing again.
-Keeping your projects documented will keep you writing at a reasonable cadence.

 Starting simple is the best way to achieve actual results.
-I will present a well-paved path to walk down, and after you have the basic idea, you can expand your scope.
-The tools should be powerful and easy to use.
-This removes obstacles to actually putting words on the page.
+Writing tools should be powerful and easy to use to remove obstacles to putting words on the page.

 .. _markup_languages: